rmdpalo/pokedex/README.md

 A simple pokedex app that utilizes PokeAPI to allow users to search for pokemon using their name or their pokemon number.

 ** Disclaimer **
-Current app only works up to generation VII (i.e. id# 1-809), you can enter Pokémon names and id's after generation VII but it's not guaranteed to work with our app.
+- Current app only works up to generation VII (i.e. id# 1-809), you can enter Pokémon names and id's after generation VII but it's not guaranteed to work with our app.
+- Has issues rendering pokemon with multiple words (i.e. Type-null and any pokemon with male/female variants)
 ## Tech Stack:
 - React (both class and functional components)
 - PokeAPI